rapid7/metasploit-framework/Definition-of-Module-Reliability,-Side-Effects,-and-Stability.md

 **Example**

-The presence of `Stability`, `Reliability` and `SideEffects` in the notes section of the info hash is mandatory but may be left empty if it's not applicable to that particular module
+The presence of `Stability`, `Reliability` and `SideEffects` in the notes section of the info hash is mandatory but may be left as empty array if it's not applicable to that particular module

-Here's an example of what that should look like:
+Example:

 ```ruby
   def initialize(info = {})
     super(